nuhmanpk/WebScrapper/README.md

+# *Created a new Pypi package for scaping image,text,audio,video and metadata from web [check It Here](https://github.com/nuhmanpk/Webtrench)*

 # WebScrapperRoBot
 Simple Web scrapper Bot to scrap webpages using Requests, html5lib and Beautifulsoup.

 <Br><b>Mark your Star ⭐⭐<b>

 ## What is Web Scraping ?